amaximus/met_alerts_hu/README.md

 This custom component gathers meteo alerts in Hungary from met.hu.

 The state of the sensor will be the level of most dominant alert.
-The name of the alert with highest alert level will also be added into dedicated attributes.
+The name of the alert with highest alert level will also be added into dedicated attribute.

 The sensor will also report in an attribute the values of all other meteo alerts, if any.